agerber/proJava/README.md

 ## the master branch

 The master branch is the branch that your graders will grade.
 No other branch will be graded.
+You may develop _08final (the video game) in kotlin.
+I have translated the java source to kotlin for the game only.
+To develop in kotlin, do the following:
+1/ stay on the master branch and delete the mvc directory completely.
+2/ commit the deletion of the mvc with this command $git commit -m "deleted mvc dir" 3/ issue this command $git merge kotlin

 ## Access